zulip/zulip-architecture/zaps/0002-encrypt-push-notifications.md

      Since the server does not have `timestamp`, it cannot check if the request is already past the
      `PUSH_REGISTRATION_LIVENESS_TIMEOUT` threshold and therefore
      stale.
-It is thus reliant on the server to reject such requests.
+It is thus reliant on the bouncer to reject such requests.

    (Forgetting the `PushDevice` record will cause the client to retry the operation from scratch, if the client is still in use.